lab11/nebula/cloud/README.md

 # Galaxy Cloud - Provider and Application Servers

+## DAtabases on the Provider
+* provider-db.py runs a database with schema {mule_id, count}
+* platform-token.db maintains a set of tokens.

 ## Build instructions

 Use the included `Makefile` to run the provider and application servers in various configurations.